geky/gf256/README.md

 ## Included in gf256

 gf256 contains a bit more than the Galois-field types.
-It also contains a number of other utilities that are based on the math around finite-fields:
+It also contains a number of other utilities that rely on the math around finite-fields:

 - [**Polynomial types**](p)